Ntwadumela42/my-git-project/README.md

 >Messing around with Vim so I don't forget how to use it.
 >X2, cntrl + w to change windows in vim.
+>Adding some more lines from vim.
+>wq is write quit.